ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ![Diagram showing a transaction cause state change](./tx.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-Transactions, which change the state of the EVM, need to be broadcasted to the whole network.
-Any node can broadcast a request for a transaction to be executed on the EVM; after this happens, a validator will execute the transaction and propagate the resulting state changes to the rest of the network.
+Transactions, which change the state of the EVM, need to be broadcast to the whole network.
+Any node can broadcast a request for a transaction to be executed on the EVM; after this happens, a validator will execute the transaction and propagate the resulting state change to the rest of the network.

 Transactions require a fee and must be included in a validated block.
 To make this overview simpler we'll cover gas fees and validation elsewhere.